alejandroatacho/osu-KawataFuquila-CheatList/README.md

   - FL Remover

 > [!NOTE]
 > Listed for archival completeness.
-The logo above was contributed by tuyosu's developer; no download was ever mirrored here.
+The logo above was contributed by tuyosu's developer, noemi, who reached out and gave permission to mirror the last worked-on version on fishy.moe, free to download and give away.

 <a name="paw-cheats"></a>